phpDocumentor/fig-standards/proposed/phpdoc.md

 ### 8.6. @example

-The @example tag is used to link to an external source code file which contains an example of use for the current "Structural element".
+The @example tag is used to link to an external source code file which contains an example of use for the current Structural Element.
 An inline variant exists with which code from an example file can be shown inline with the Long Description.